wattanunteeratanapong/Sonar-Board-Game-Solver/README.md

 <img src="https://github.com/user-attachments/assets/5b56a7e1-797e-417a-a1b0-52de56e5cd01" width="100%" alt="navigate">

 ### Drone
-Drone is used to check weather opponent submarine is in that secction or not. <br><br>
+Drone is used to check weather opponent submarine is in that section or not. <br><br>
 <img src="https://github.com/user-attachments/assets/10b6be16-a0a6-4241-a416-d2dc47ba7866" width="100%" alt="drone">

 ### Sonar